pinskylab/OceanAdapt/How_to_update.md

    1. Within data_raw/, each survey has a sub-directory.
    2. Within each sub-directory, you should create a folder with naming format exactly `YYYY-MM-DD`, reflecting the data on which you downloaded the latest files for this survey.
    3. Put all the files in that new folder.
+   4. Copy over the strata file from the previous version from this region (presumably, it has not changed).
-   4. Zip it up
+   5. Zip it up
-   5. Delete the original folder
+   6. Delete the original folder

 3. Prepare the raw data for uploading to OceanAdapt website
    1. Eventually, the update.data.R script should handle everything from here.
 It is not quite there yet.